Project Dates: May 2010 thru August 2016

-In February of 2010, the City of Jacksonville began remediation for the Forest Street Incinerator Site, located west of Park Street between McCoys Creek Blvd and Interstate I-10.
+In May of 2010, the City of Jacksonville began remediation for the Forest Street Incinerator Site, located east of Stockton Street between McCoys Creek Blvd and Interstate I-10.
 The remediation included J.S.
 Johnson Senior Center, numerous single-family residences, as well as commercial and industrial properties.
-Remediation for Parts 1 thru 4 started in 2010 and was completed in 2014.
+Remediation started in 2010 and was completed in 2016.

 The Forest Street Site remediation consisted of the removal of approximately 91,950 cubic yards (137,927 tons) of soil impacted with ash containing lead, arsenic, dioxin and PAHs above the project Remedial Goals.
 Contaminated soil was removed in order to provide a two-foot barrier within the impacted pervious areas across the site, stockpiled to undergo TCLP sampling/analysis, and properly manifested for transport to Trail Ridge Landfill for re-use as initial cover at the landfill.